ISC-HEI/gdx2d/README.md

 `gdx2d-android`

 This is the Android counterpart of the library.
 This project depends on the gdx2d-desktop project, which means that this other project must be available in Eclipse.
 In addition, most of the files that will be executed come from that project as well.
-As such, it mainly consists of a Java file GameActivity.java which determines which is the main program that will be launched on Android.
+As such, it mainly consists of a Java file `GameActivity.java` which determines which is the main program that will be launched on Android.

+## Coding style
+Want to contribute?
+Please do use tabs, no spaces!
+Encoding of files should be defaulted to UTF-8.

 ## License
 Project licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).